lidrenditers/Arclight-City/contribution/en/tutorial/backpack.md

 ## How do I increase my backpack size?

 To expand your backpack's capacity, click on the `+` button next to the slot counter.

+Some mercenaries will also expand your backpack by carrying items for you.